Continuing Authors Agenda- June 2016

 - Understand the extent to which intended learning occurred based on assessment results and team experience

-- Develop a plan for revising the module
+- Develop and/or finalize a plan for revising the module

 - Understand what it means to complete and publish a module and the process for acceptance

 - Develop a completion plan, timeline, communication plan, and checklist of what needs to be done

 Arrive in Northfield in the afternoon

 *All workshop activities will take place at the Carleton College Weitz Center for Creativity , Larson Room 236 and adjacent areas

 5:00 PM Welcome/social time with appetizers and cash-only bar

 5:30 PM Presentation - Inspiring relationship to InTeGrate quality and publication goals with tour of existing module/course materials - David G., John, and David M.

 - Developing student materials